SjoerdV/CaCAzureDevOpsPipeline/docs/README.md

     ![Approval Configuration](assets/images/2020-07-12-00-57-39.png)
 1. Add the necessary **Variable Groups** to the Pipeline **Library** settings.
 Call them '**M365-environment-variables**', '**M365-PROD-environment-variables**' and '**M365-TEST-environment-variables**'.:
   ![Add Variable Groups](assets/images/2020-07-11-22-42-51.png)
-1. Create the **Variables** as shown inputting the service account credentials of your Microsoft 365 environment suitable for creating a Powershell connection to SharePoint Online.
+1. Create the **Variables** as shown inputting the service account credentials of your Microsoft 365 environment suitable for creating a PowerShell connection to SharePoint Online.
 If you don't have a separate PROD and TEST environments (not recommended!) just duplicate the values.
 Usually an account with the SharePoint Admin role would suffice.
 The Password variable should be made of type 'secret'.
 Alternatively you could link secrets from an Azure Key vault.
     1. ![Add M365-environment-variables](assets/images/2020-07-11-22-54-02.png)
     1. ![Add M365-PROD-environment-variables](assets/images/2020-07-11-22-58-58.png)
     1. ![Add M365-TEST-environment-variables](assets/images/2020-07-11-22-59-36.png)